phklive/miden-research/src/novel_applications/payment/private_payment.md

 ### Blockchains as a Payments Infrastructure

 Since the very first blockchain, Bitcoin, payments have been the flagship use case.
-With further developments like Ethereum and alternative L1's (Polygon, Tron, Near) and innovations like rollups (Base, Starknet, Scroll), payments have been made faster, cheaper, and more powerful (with additional functionalities e.g., through smart contracts).
+With further developments like Ethereum and alternative L1's (Polygon, Tron, Near) and innovations like rollups (Base, Starknet, Scroll), payments have been made faster and cheaper.

 | Blockchain | Bitcoin | Ethereum | Polygon | Base |
 |------------|---------|----------|---------|------|